Adolescents, Young Adults and Opioid Use: When Is It a Problem? What to Do?

 Moderated by: Tracy McPherson, PhD, Senior Research Associate, NORC at the University of Chicago

-Continuing Education Credits: This webinar does not offer continuing education credits, but we will provide you with a free certificate of attendance for your records..
+Continuing Education Credits: This webinar does not offer continuing education credits, but we can provide you with a free certificate of attendance for your records by completing this brief online application.